 Just as an occupant could open a door into traffic negligently and injure an oncoming cyclist, a car driver or passenger could step out into traffic and be struck by an oncoming vehicle due to the negligence of the driver of the oncoming vehicle.
 Here again, whether the vehicle occupant violated V&T section 1214 in opening the door will be a dominant factor in establishing or challenging the issue of liability for the accident.

 These types of cases raise a host of legal issues, including insurance coverage and vicarious liability when the accident is caused by a passenger rather than the vehicle’s owner, including taxicab passengers.
 There are also different statutes to apply, as well as common law principles such as contributory negligence.
 An experienced New York personal injury lawyer may be necessary to sort through the facts and applicable laws and help you obtain the compensation you need for your recovery.
-If you have been injured in a New York City traffic accident as a bicyclist, pedestrian, or vehicle occupant, contact Leandros A. Vrionedes, P.C. for a free consultation.
+If you have been injured in a New York City traffic accident as a bicyclist, pedestrian, or vehicle occupant, contact a new york car door bicycle accident attorney of Leandros A. Vrionedes, P.C. for a free consultation.